wjh18/hugo-liftoff/README.md

 ## Getting Help

-To submit a bug report, feature request, or usage questions, please open an [issue](https://github.com/wjh18/hugo-liftoff/issues) on Github.
+To submit a bug report, feature request, or usage questions, please open an [issue](https://github.com/wjh18/hugo-liftoff/issues) on Github using one of the issue templates.

 ## Contributing